oh-my-fish/oh-my-fish/docs/Themes.md

 - The branch is behind with `-`
 - The branch has diverged from upstream `±`
 - Support for Pythons virtual environments
-- When in a git repo only the path relative to that repo is shown

-Right side:
-- The last command failed is displayed by `✘`
+- The last command failed is displayed with `↪` in red

 #### Screenshot
 Git Usage